-Once upon a time Lance Klusener got in the South African team for his fast-medium swing bowling, and in the Carlton & United day-nighter at the MCG he ran through Australia with 5 for 24 as South Africa surprisingly defended a modest total of 170 with 45 runs to spare.
+Once upon a time Lance Klusener got in the South African team for his fast-medium swing bowling, and in a Carlton & United day-nighter at the at the MCG on this day, he ran through Australia with 5 for 24 as South Africa surprisingly defended a modest total of 170 with 45 runs to spare.
 The South Africans have a bit of a thing for the MCG, having beaten Australia six times out of seven there.
 But the Aussies had the last laugh - they lost this group match but took the best-of-three final series 2-1.

 Another brutal display from Viv Richards gave West Indies an easy 80-run victory over Australia in the B&H match at the MCG.
 Richards walloped an unbeaten 153 off 130 balls - the first individual ODI score over 150 outside England - and added 205 with Des Haynes, a record for any wicket until Richards and Gordon Greenidge went 16 better against India in Jamshedpur in 1983-84.

-The Australian Colin McCool, who was born today, was a middle-order dasher and attacking legspinner with a slightly round-arm delivery.
-His 14 Tests brought a more-than respectable-return: 35 with the bat, 26 with the ball, and no defeats.
+Australia's Colin McCool, who was born today, was a middle-order dasher and attacking legspinner with a slightly round-arm delivery.
+His 14 Tests brought a more than respectable-return: 35 with the bat, 26 with the ball, and no defeats.
 He also played for Somerset between 1956 and 1960.
 McCool died in Sydney in 1986.

 A Delhi thriller ended with Pakistan four wickets and India 26 runs short of victory.
 India didn't appear to have a hope in the second Test when they were skittled for 126 (Sikander Bakht 8 for 69) but they made a fine fist of chasing 390, with Dilip Vengsarkar compiling an unbeaten nine-hour 146.
 Earlier in the match Dilip Doshi was given run out after he left his crease to complain about the shadow of a tree on the pitch, but Pakistan captain Majid Khan averted a possible riot by withdrawing the appeal.

 Birth of allrounder Rumeli Dhar, whose match-winning performances in the 2005 World Cup in South Africa helped India reach the final.
-She also played a vital role in the Women Twenty20 World Cup in England in 2009, where India reached the semi-final.
+She also played a vital role in the Women's World T20 in England in 2009, where India reached the semi-final.